 While project loans will come from Taiwanese banks, the work will be contracted to Saint Lucia's companies through Taiwan's Overseas Engineering & Construction Company.
 This means we will be hiring local workers and using local materials.

 This model of cooperation ensures that both our peoples can participate and reap the benefits.
-There will be no issue of "debt traps," unlike some other cooperative models.
+There will be no issue of "debt traps," unlike some other cooperation models.
 We believe in mutually beneficial projects rooted in strong communication and collaboration.

 Both of our countries want to provide brighter futures for our next generation, in line with SDG goals to provide equitable, quality education.
 Taiwan is honoured to help young Saint Lucians develop professional skills and expertise through scholarship programs and vocational training.
 Saint Lucian students now have access to more diverse channels to make use of their talents and give back to their communities.